About baby carriers, slings and backpacks

 The T.I.C.K.S. rule can help you remember how to position your baby safely in a baby sling:

 - Tight: the sling should be tight, with the baby positioned high and upright with head support.
-Any loose fabric might cause your baby to slump down, which could restrict his breathing.
+Any loose fabric might cause your baby to slump down, which could restrict breathing.

-- In view at all times: always be able to see your baby’s face by simply looking down.
+- In view at all times: you should always be able to see your baby’s face by simply looking down.
 Ensure your baby’s face, nose and mouth remain uncovered by the sling and/or your body.